Brad Stevens: College coaching career

 In the summer of 2000, Stevens was offered the opportunity to volunteer in the Butler basketball office.
 He ran the idea of quitting his job at Eli Lilly by then-longtime girlfriend (and now wife) Tracy Wilhelmy.
 She thought about it for two hours before telling him to go for it.
-"Now, it looks like a great idea," Stevens later remarked.
-"At the time, I thought it was something I really wanted to try."
+Stevens later remarked, "Now, it looks like a great idea.
+At the time, I thought it was something I really wanted to try."
 Tracy began law school to get a J.D. degree that could support the couple if things did not work out for Stevens.
-"We were 23 and realized this was our chance," Tracy later said.
-"Five years down the road, we were probably not going to be in a position to do that.
+She later said, "We were 23 and realized this was our chance.
+Five years down the road, we were probably not going to be in a position to do that.
 The more success you had at Lilly, the harder it would be to leave."

 Stevens planned to live in a friend's basement and took a job at Applebee's to pay the bills.
-Before he started training at Applebee's, Stevens was offered a low-paying administrative position as coordinator of basketball operations under then-coach Thad Matta.
+Before Stevens started training at Applebee's, he was offered a low-paying administrative position as coordinator of basketball operations under then-coach Thad Matta.
 The position had opened up when assistant coach Jamal Meeks resigned after being arrested on solicitation and drug charges, of which he was later acquitted.
 Years later, Matta recalled, "[Stevens] was just a hungry young kid that was desperate to get into coaching.
 He had a great passion and was willing to take a risk to get into the coaching profession."

 After Matta left the school following the 2000–01 season, new head coach Todd Lickliter promoted Stevens to a full-time assistant coach.
 Under Lickliter, Stevens was active in every aspect of the game: skills instruction, game preparation, in-game coaching, and recruiting.
 Butler was 131–61 during Stevens' time as an assistant coach.